KiritoLoveAsuna/Penetration-Testing/PrivilegeEscalation.md

 1. check if current user has permission to place malicious bianry into folder
 2. check which service runs this executable file
-3. check if the user who runs this service has admin or root privileges
 3. restart the service to receive rev shell or msfvenom -p windows/exec CMD="net localgroup administrators username /add" -f exe-service -o service.exe
 ```